 Learn how to dance the salsa

 Do you want to dance salsa?
 New Sensation Salsa is your place to be.
 Your teacher, Nancy Gudiel, is one of the nicest and best teachers of Antigua.
 Both as a beginner and advanced, it is best to book a private lesson.
 One-on-one lessons, mean that you can take major steps in a short amount of time.
 In café Las Palmas you can practice your new moves during their weekly salsa parties.

 Visit Caoba farms | best things to do in Antigua Guatemala on weekends

 Caoba Farms is an organic farm, located at the outskirts of Antigua.
 You can go for amazing vegetarian lunches and stroll around the farms, while you wait for your food.
 There is also a butterfly garden and organic shop, selling fresh vegetables and herbs.
 A farmers market takes place almost every weekend, wich is a cool gathering of local and international people.

 Guatemala is not internationally known for its culinary delights.
 Yet there is one amazing restaurant in Antigua, offering a true gastronomic experience.
 Quiltro is one of the first fine dining restaurants in Antigua presenting a 8, 10 or 12 course tasting menu.
 Chef Rodrigo Salvo, originally from Chile and former alumni at Noma in Denmark developed his own style, where modern cooking techniques meet ancestral processes.
 Each course comes with a story about Guatemala and only local ingredients are used.
-It is one of the best things to do in Antigua Guatemala, if you love a high-end food experience.
+It is one of the best things to do in Antigua Guatemala, if you like a high-end food experience.

 Things to do in and around Antigua Guatemala